SCBalate/Route-Authentication-and-protection/README.md

 # Route-Authentication-and-protection
-This repository is about the route protection and authentication
+This repository is about the route protection and authentication in Angular 13.